 And of course, you should go with colours that you like.
 No one is saying you shouldn’t have an orange, pink, or purple kitchen if you’re that adamant about any of those three colours.

-If you want some ideas for what’s trending in kitchen cabinet colours for 2022, we’ve got a few suggestions for you when considering popular kitchen colours for painted cabinets.
+If you want some ideas for what’s trending in kitchen cabinet colours, we’ve got a few suggestions for you when considering popular kitchen colours for painted cabinets.

 It’s so easy bein’ green!

-Green is a huge colour for 2022, and designers are combining warm shades of green with wood cabinet textures like oak and walnut.
+Green is a huge colour, and designers are combining warm shades of green with wood cabinet textures like oak and walnut.

 Green goes with blue, orange, purple, and brown.
 The obvious choice here is to have brown, such as a natural wood on your countertops, to complement the green of your cabinets and to have other earthy tones.
 However, don’t be afraid to contrast with white or even grey.